Tunney's Pasture station

-Tunney's Pasture is the western O-Train light rail terminal train station in Ottawa, Ontario.
+Tunney's Pasture station is the western O-Train light rail terminal train station and a major bus transitway station in Ottawa, Ontario.

 Location

 It is located at the Tunney's Pasture government office complex, on Scott Street at Holland Avenue.

 History

 When originally opened in 1983, the transitway in the area consisted of a through station in a below-grade 'trench' parallel to Scott Street.
 Each platform had an elevator and stairway to the ground level above; the two sides were connected by an enclosed pedestrian bridge, and the ground-level station area also has platforms for local buses.

 On 10 May 2003, an arson at the station inflicted damage estimated at $400,000 to $500,000 CAD.
 The fire left portions of the station out of service for months.

 On June 24, 2016, the transitway station was closed for conversion to light rail, and reopened in 2019 as the western terminus of the first phase of the Confederation Line.
 There are provisions to permit the Confederation Line to extend further west along the transitway in the next stage.